 I was diagnosed with Stage IIIC ovarian cancer in October 2015, just 3 months after my 50th birthday.
 The cancer was spread throughout my abdomen (lower and upper) and was in several abdominal lymph nodes.
 I went through a "tumor debulking" surgery which removed ~95% of the cancer, and then I started chemotherapy, which ran from Nov to May 2016.
 The chemo successfully knocked out the remaining 5% of the cancer, bringing my CA-125 "ovarian cancer tumor marker" protein in my blood back down to normal levels (0-35).
 It had been ~2000 before surgery, ~300 just after surgery, ~165 before chemo started.
 At the end of my chemo treatments, it was 4.

-Alongside the cancer, I had to battle a complication called chylous ascites, which developed right after the initial surgery but wasn't diagnosed until late December.
+Alongside the cancer, I had to battle a separate very-rare condition called chylous ascites, a post-surgery complication that developed right after the initial surgery but wasn't diagnosed until late December.
 Fluid was leaking out of my lymphatic system into my abdomen for about four months until it was finally healed as of early March 2016 - Praise God!
-I had some infections in March that put chemotherapy on hold for a month, but as of early April, I was feeling great, and as of early May, I started declaring myself as a cancer survivor (and an ascites survivor! and a TPN survivor! and a chemotherapy survivor!)
+I also developed some infections in March that put chemotherapy on hold for a month, but as of early April, I was feeling great, and as of early May, I started declaring myself as a cancer survivor (and an ascites survivor! and a TPN survivor! and a chemotherapy survivor!)
 I am celebrating life!
 And I am very thankful for all the people who were praying for me all along the way.
 God is my joy, my strength, and my hope!

 Within this journal are the details of my journey through treatments and remission and treatments again.
 (Yes, the cancer recurred in April 2017, 11 months after my 1st round of chemo had ended.)
 I invite you to browse through my Journal, and join in the journey with me.
 Feel free to reach out to me with questions or for support and strength for your own cancer journey.